These days, no website is complete without a contact form. What better way is there to start a dialogue with your followers and customers?

 23. Keep the Send an email to at the top and the From and To fields set to their default values.

 For the Body, we get a text editor complete with a token selector icon to work with.
 That means we can pull in data from WordPress and our Ninja Forms form to compose a personalized message.
 In my example below, I’m grabbing tokens to personalize the first name and the username.
 Then, I include a reset password link courtesy of WordPress.

 26. Click Save.

 Our last step is to make our recipe live.
 We’ll need to click on all three Draft toggles displayed on our recipe page.

 27. Click on each toggle to make them live.

 The first one is in the trigger block at the top.
 The second one is for our WordPress email towards the bottom of the Actions block.
 Finally, the third one is for the entire recipe and it’s located in the right sidebar under the Recipe details.

 Congratulations!
 You now have a user registration form that will:

 - Creating a simple Ninja Forms form that takes a First Name, Last Name, and Email.

-- Creating an anonymous recipe in Uncanny Automator that’s triggered when the Ninja Forms form is submitted.
+- Creating a recipe for everyone in Uncanny Automator that’s triggered when the Ninja Forms form is submitted.